THE FALL OF DON JUAN

 MICHAEL.
 No. Definitely not.

 MICHAEL.
-This is all his fault, that goddamn waiter, or doctor...
+This is all his fault, this goddamn waiter, or professor...
 Whatever he is.

 NATALIE.
 What does he have to do with it?

 MICHAEL.
-He got you all worked up with his talk.
+He worked you up with his talk.
 It was odd, the way you listened to him.

 MICHAEL.
-You don't think all that storytelling was the truth, do you?
+You don't think all that storytelling was truth?

 NATALIE.
-I'm such an idiot!
+Oh my god, I'm such an idiot!
 Now I see!
 God, I'm so ashamed!
+So ashamed!

 NATALIE.
-He didn't have a little black book!
+He didn't have any little black book!

 MICHAEL.
 That's what I've been telling you all along.
 He made it up.
 I knew it from the start.

 NATALIE.
-No!
+You knew nothing!
 He's been telling us about the same woman, the one he loved all these years.
 He was talking about his wife!
-How could I be so callous and stupid, teasing him and making fun of him.
-And asking him for intimate details!
+How could I be so callous, so stupid, teasing him, making fun of him, asking him about naughty details!

 MICHAEL.
 He was more than willing to tell...